 As disclosed in prior financial statements, Givex Canada Corp. is subject to an ongoing tax audit by the Canada Revenue Agency pertaining to transfer fees between Givex Corporation and Givex Canada Corp.
 If the tax authority is successful with their challenges, the Corporation's income tax expense may be adversely affected.
 On June 17, 2022, Givex Canada Corp received notices of reassessment from the Canada Revenue Agency for \$0.6 million plus interest as the result of this audit.
-The Corporation intends to dispute the assessment and is working with legal counsel to file Notices of Objections.
-The outcome of the dispute is unknown therefore the Corporation has accrued the full amount of these notices in the 9 month period ended September 30, 2022 income tax provision.
+The Corporation has paid the assessment however intends to dispute the assessment and has worked with legal counsel to file Notices of Objections.
+The payment has been recorded in prepaid expenses.